vaughnteegarden/slate/source/includes/_productmanager.md

 }
 ```

+Android method signature: `session.getCategories( merchant_id, [callback or interface] )`

-Method signature: `session.getCategories( merchant_id, [callback or interface] )`
+IOS method signature: `session.getCategories( merchant_id, category_id (nullable), [callback or interface] )`

 You must pass in the `id` of the `merchant` to whose categories you wish to get.

 The method returns an array of `category` objects owned by a specific merchant.

-This method returns the *root category* and *first level of child categories*.
+Specifically, it returns the *root category* and *first level* of child categories*.

+For IOS, if you supply the category_id, you will get results for a single category.
+Omit the category_id to get all categories.

 #### category Object